On 17 April Indonesia goes to the polls. Shortly thereafter Australia will do the same. We will again need to think about Indonesia.

 Post elections in both countries, Australia should focus on several things.

--The officials currently managing Indonesia policy are very good at their jobs.
-But the personal relationship at the top is crucial, as Paul Keating showed with President Suharto, John Howard in his latter years as Prime Minister with President Yudoyono, and Malcolm Turnbull with Jokowi.
+The officials currently managing Indonesia policy are very good at their jobs.
+But the personal relationship at the top is crucial, as Paul Keating showed with President Suharto, John Howard in his latter years as Prime Minister with President Yudhoyono, and Malcolm Turnbull with Jokowi.

 John McCarthy has served as Australian Ambassador to Vietnam, Mexico, Thailand, USA, Indonesia, Japan and High Commissioner to India.